kadir014/nova-physics/README.md

 # Documentation
-You can access the documentation [here](https://nova-physics.rtfd.io).
+You can access the documentation including the API reference [here](https://nova-physics.rtfd.io).

+If you are just getting started, you can use the [introduction page](https://nova-physics.readthedocs.io/en/latest/getting_started/index.html).

 # Resources & References
-Following are some of the many great resources that helped me to build Nova Physics to this state.
+Nova is a passion and learning project for me, and following are some of the many great resources that helped me along the way.
 - **Erin Catto**, [GDC Presentations](https://box2d.org/publications/) and [Box2D](https://github.com/erincatto/box2c)
 - **Chris Hecker**, [Rigid Body Dynamics](https://chrishecker.com/Rigid_Body_Dynamics)
 - **Ian Millington**, [Game Physics Engine Development](https://www.r-5.org/files/books/computers/algo-list/realtime-3d/Ian_Millington-Game_Physics_Engine_Development-EN.pdf)